mpampuch/nextflow-notes/README.md

 // Outputs
 // [[id:ERR064912, gsize:2.8m, single_end:false], [/Users/markpampuch/Dropbox/to_learn/nextflow/test-bacass/work/88/a5045082c5d077bd6fff234bea8388/ERR064912_1.fastp.fastq.gz, /Users/markpampuch/Dropbox/to_learn/nextflow/test-bacass/work/88/a5045082c5d077bd6fff234bea8388/ERR064912_2.fastp.fastq.gz]]
 ```
 **This is what a proper standard input should look like.
-A metamap followed by a list of paths.**
+A list of metadata (a metamap) followed by a list of paths to your data files.**

 You can modify this standard input object slightly with `maps` to inspect the individual elements further.